In this post, I’ll show you how easy it is to build your own DIY aquarium cabinet stand!

-Step 6: Add doors
+Step 6: Add Doors to Aquarium Cabinet Stand

 You can see my post here on how I build these simple Shaker style doors.

-Step 7: Add trim and moldings
+Step 7: Add Trim and Moldings

 Finally, I added crown molding around the top, base around the bottom, and cove to the insides of the side panels.
 (Note: I added the cove and base before the top…it doesn’t matter whether you do it before or after except for the crown molding.)

-Step 8: Finish
+Step 8: Finish Aquarium Cabinet

 I puttied and sanded where needed then, I stained the cabinet in Minwax Golden Oak and polyed with Minwax Polycrylic.

-Then, Danny took it from there and filled his tank with plants and fish…and water of course.
+Then, Danny took it from there and filled his aquarium tank with plants and fish…and water of course.

 He requested that I didn’t add a back, because he wanted to hide the extension cord and power strip in the cabinet, but if you wanted a back, just staple or nail some ¼” plywood on the back side.

 I catch Danny in here all the time just staring.
-I know he’s not staring at the awesome cabinet I built him, but I know he appreciates it 🙂 Well, I THINK so anyway haha.
+I know he’s not staring at the awesome aquarium cabinet stand I built him–he’s just appreciating the fish.

 But for now, I’ve got to get back to my to do list 🙂

-Don’t forget to pin this for later!
+If you enjoyed this project, don’t forget to pin it for later!